Balanced vs Structured Literacy

 Reading rich texts that stimulate deep thinking is a critical component of Structured Literacy.
 It is a common misconception that rich ‘authentic’ texts are not a part of the Structured Literacy approach to instruction.
 They are.
 However they will not be the first texts that young children are given to read as they first learn the relationship between the sounds they hear and the written word.

 Semantics.
-Semantics is the aspect of language concerned with meaning.
-Meaning is conveyed both by single words and by phrases and sentences.
-Comprehension of both oral and written language is developed by teaching word meanings (vocabulary), interpretation of phrases and sentences, and understanding of text organisation.
+Semantics is all about meaning in language.
+It's about understanding word meanings, phrases, sentences, and how texts are organised to comprehend what we read or hear.
+Comprehension and composition of both oral and written language is developed by teaching word meanings (vocabulary), interpretation of phrases and sentences, and understanding of text organisation.

 Balanced Literacy

-The literature on BL does not offer an agreed-upon definition.
-In fact, there are many definitions of BL.
+The literature on Balanced Literacy does not offer an agreed-upon definition.
+In fact, there are many definitions of Balanced Literacy.

 The fact is, if you ask twenty different balanced literacy teachers to define balanced literacy, you will likely get twenty different definitions.
 It’s just not well-defined.
 But most balanced literacy teachers will say that they teach reading in a way that meets everyone’s individual needs while also promoting a love of reading.
 Balanced literacy came about in late 90’s as an answer to the whole language and phonics debate. - The Measured Mom